Brandon Cunniff: Atlanta Braves

 Cunniff signed with the Atlanta Braves in June 2013.
-He compiled a 1.99 ERA in 20 appearances at Class–A Lynchburg.
+He compiled a 1.99 ERA in 20 appearances at Single–A Lynchburg.
 The next year, Cunniff made nine more appearances with Lynchburg until a promotion to the Southern League's Mississippi Braves.
 At the Double–A level, Cunniff pitched in 33 games, recording a 2.05 ERA.

-The Braves added Cunniff to the team's 40-man roster on November 19, 2014.
+The Braves added Cunniff to the team's 40-man roster on November 19, 2014, in order to protect him from the Rule 5 draft.
 He was invited to spring training in 2015, and sent to the minors as one of the final cuts.
 After Craig Kimbrel and Melvin Upton, Jr. were traded to the San Diego Padres on April 6, Cunniff was called up.
 Cunniff went on the disabled list for the first time in his career on June 26, 2015, after suffering a groin strain.
-He was designated for assignment on December 18, 2015.
+He was designated for assignment on December 18.
+Cunniff cleared waivers and was sent outright to the Triple-A Gwinnett Braves on December 23.

-Due to a loss of effectiveness arising from a heavy workload in his first Major League Baseball season, Cunniff was not invited to spring training in 2016.
+Due to a loss of effectiveness arising from a heavy workload in his first MLB season, Cunniff was not invited to spring training in 2016.
 Instead, he began the season with the Gwinnett Braves.
 After two months, Cunniff was demoted to Mississippi, and later called up on August 3 from the Triple–A level.
 Cunniff was optioned back to Gwinnett on August 12.
 He spent the rest of August between the major and minor league levels.
-He was outrighted on November 2, 2016.
+Cunniff was removed from the 40-man roster and sent outright to Triple-A Gwinnett on November 2.
+He elected free agency five days later on November 7.

-Second stint with Marlins
+Miami Marlins (second stint)

-On January 18, 2017, Cunniff signed a minor league contract with the Miami Marlins.
-On April 14, 2017, while pitching for the Triple-A New Orleans Baby Cakes, Cunniff pitched the ninth inning of a combined no-hitter against the Iowa Cubs, with Scott Copeland pitching the first 7 innings and Hunter Cervenka taking care of the eighth.
-He elected free agency on November 6, 2017.
+On January 18, 2017, Cunniff signed a minor league contract with the Miami Marlins organization.
+On April 14, while pitching for the Triple-A New Orleans Baby Cakes, Cunniff pitched the ninth inning of a combined no-hitter against the Iowa Cubs, with Scott Copeland pitching the first 7 innings and Hunter Cervenka taking care of the eighth.
+In 36 games for New Orleans, he posted a 4.45 ERA with 54 strikeouts and 3 saves in 54 2/3 innings pitched.
+He elected free agency following the season on November 6.

 Bravos de León

 On April 5, 2018, Cunniff signed with the Bravos de León of the Mexican League.
-He was released on July 3, 2018.
+In 15 appearances for León, he posted an 0-1 record and 2.45 ERA with 10 strikeouts across 14 2/3 innings pitched.
+Cunniff was released by the Bravos on July 3.

 New Britain Bees

-On July 14, 2018, Cunniff signed with the New Britain Bees of the Atlantic League.
-He became a free agent following the 2018 season.
+On July 14, 2018, Cunniff signed with the New Britain Bees of the Atlantic League of Professional Baseball.
+In 26 appearances for the Bees, he compiled a 2-0 record and 3.54 ERA with 25 strikeouts over 28 innings of work.
+Cunniff became a free agent following the season.